 - Do NOT use the unit's automatic pump down function, with which you can collect all refrigerant from the system into the outdoor unit.
-Possible consequence: Selfcombustion and explosion of the compressor because of air going into the operating compressor. - Use a separate recovery system so that the unit's compressor does NOT have to operate.
+Self-combustion and explosion of the compressor because of air going into the operating compressor. - Use a separate recovery system so that the unit's compressor does NOT have to operate.